Anhui Normal University

 Anhui Normal University (安徽师范大学) is an institution of higher learning in Wuhu, Anhui Province, China.

 Approved by the State Council in 1972, it was officially renamed Anhui Normal University, and the name was written by Guo Moruo.

-Anhui Normal University is the only university in Wuhu to accept foreign students.
-The College of International Education (国际教育学院) usually has over 150 foreign students of many different nationalities including Cuban, British, French, German, Egyptian, Korean, Vietnamese, Thai, Yemenese, Japanese, Russian, Pakistan etc.
+The College of International Education (国际教育学院) usually has over 150 foreign students of many nationalities including Cuban, British, French, German, Egyptian, Korean, Vietnamese, Thai, Yemenese, Japanese, Russian, Pakistan etc.

 Introduction

 Anhui Normal University is the oldest institution of higher education in Anhui Province and also one of the national comprehensive universities established at early stage.
 The predecessor of the school was the Provincial Anhui University, which was founded in Anqing in 1928.
 It was renamed the National Anhui University in 1946, and it was moved to Wuhu in December 1949.
 Later, it went through several stages of school running, including Anhui Teachers College, Hefei Teachers College, Southern Anhui University, and Anhui Agricultural and Mechanical University.
 In 1972, with the approval of the State Council, it was officially named Anhui Normal University.
 In 2005, Wuhu Teachers College merged into Anhui Normal University.

 At present, the university has 16 colleges, 7 doctoral programs, 72 post graduated programs, 56 undergraduate programs.
 So far, there are 35,000 students from different provinces, more than 2600 teaching staffs, among them over 580 are professors and associate professors.
 The university has three campuses.
 It has an area of more than 3300 Mu (about 230 hectares), construction area of about 7.2 million square meters.
 The library comprises 2.576 million volumes of books, among which there are over 600 kinds of classical collections.
 It also has domestic and international natural resources and data bank.

 The university attaches great importance to both domestic and international exchanges in education, and has established and developed long term friendly cooperation with several dozens of universities, research institutes, academic organisations in U.S.A., England, Germany, Sweden, Finland, Japan, Korea, Vietnam, Canada, and regions of Hong Kong, Macao and Taiwan, and has conducted all sorts of academic exchanges and cooperation.

 The university is one of the earliest batched institutions of higher education appointed by the State to receive Chinese government scholarship international students, and one of the first national bases of Chinese language and culture to Overseas Chinese.
 Since 1985 it has received nearly 3000 foreign students from more than 40 countries for long and short term training.